jessewgray/UofTData/FinalProject/README.md

 ### Accreditation

-I worked on this project with [Jesse Gray](https://github.com/jessewgray) and [Mariaveronica Sayewich](https://github.com/mvsayewich).
+I worked on this project with [Sara Hovakeemian](https://github.com/sarahova) and [Mariaveronica Sayewich](https://github.com/mvsayewich).